China dismisses UK, Canada Olympic boycott as ‘farce’

 “Sports has nothing to do with politics,” Wang said.
 “It is they who have written, directed and performed this farce.”

-China is not only confident there will be no chain reaction, but perceives overwhelming global support for the Games, he said.
+China is confident there will be no chain reaction, and perceives overwhelming global support for the games, he said.

 “As of now, numerous heads of state, leaders of government and royal family members have registered to attend the Beijing Winter Olympics, and we welcome them,” Wang said.
 “China is committed to making greater contributions to the international Olympic cause and will offer up a streamlined, safe and exciting Olympics to the world.”